CodePushGo/website/src/content/blog/en/capacitor-ota-updates-targeting-ios-vs-android.md

 ### Cross-Platform Update Management

-Capgo's channel system gives developers precise control over updates for iOS and Android.
+CodePushGo's channel system gives developers precise control over updates for iOS and Android.
 This system allows for:

 -   Separate update channels for iOS and Android